thevinter/thevinter.github.io/_posts/2021-01-25-first-level-dungeons.md

 **(GOOD)** This teaches the players that things are trapped, allows the players to escape, adds a new challenge and "locks the treasure" unless the new challenge is defeated, all at once and without killing anyone with a 2d8 trapped lock.

 # Conclusion
 Don't get me wrong.
 I'm not advocating for an easier play or dungeon making and I'm not saying that the same advice will apply to all groups of players (after all, some players had fun running Tomb Of Horrors) but this is some general advice that I can give you about making low level play less frustrating.
 Teach players to use the environment, punish them, take away their loot and make them go back to town.
 Kill them if they don't learn.
-Just don't be a "fuck you" DM, it's usually not fun.
+Just **don't be a "fuck you" DM**, it's usually not fun.